Levobupivacaine use while Breastfeeding

 Effects in Breastfed Infants

-Bupivacaine administered to the mother by intrapleural or epidural routes had no effect on 13 breastfed infants.
+Relevant published information on levobupivacaine was not found as of the revision date.
+However, bupivacaine administered to the mother by intrapleural or epidural routes had no effect on 13 breastfed infants.

-Possible Effects on Lactation
+Effects on Lactation and Breastmilk

-Ortega D, Viviand X et al. Excretion of lidocaine and bupivacaine in breast milk following epidural anesthesia for cesarean delivery.
+Ortega D, Viviand X, Lorec AM, et al. Excretion of lidocaine and bupivacaine in breast milk following epidural anesthesia for cesarean delivery.
 Acta Anaesthesiol Scand.
 1999;43:394–7.
-PMID: 10225071
+[PubMed: 10225071]

 CAS Registry Number

-Information presented in this database is not meant as a substitute for professional judgment.
+Disclaimer: Information presented in this database is not meant as a substitute for professional judgment.
 You should consult your healthcare provider for breastfeeding advice related to your particular situation.
 The U.S. government does not warrant or assume any liability or responsibility for the accuracy or completeness of the information on this Site.